konklone/fisacourt/README.md

 > [https://github.com/konklone/fisacourt/commits/docket.atom](https://github.com/konklone/fisacourt/commits/docket.atom)

-This works because `fisa.html` is versioned on the `docket` branch, and it is the **only** activity on that branch.
-So, GitHub's Atom feed for the `docket` branch is an effective feed for FISA Court updates.
+This works because the FISC's docket is versioned on the `docket` branch, and it is the **only** activity on that branch.
+So, GitHub's Atom feed for the `docket` branch is effectively a feed for FISA Court updates.

 ### A note to the FISC

 If anyone from the FISC is reading this, and wondering why anyone would go to the trouble of scraping your brand new website (with an RSS feed and all):

 * Your RSS feeds only show the last 10 items.
 For anyone to download the full metadata and contents of the docket of the FISC, the RSS feed is not useful.
-* An RSS feed of 10 items also means that, should you need to upload more than 10 documents at once, some data will never appear on the RSS feed.
+* An RSS feed of 10 items also means that, should you ever upload more than 10 documents in one batch, some data will never appear on the RSS feed.
 * Your RSS feed's `<description>` tags contain a raw HTML blob, which needs to be parsed in order to figure out anything useful (including the actual URL to download a file).
 So scraping your HTML is a necessity no matter what -- may as well just write a scraper for the whole thing.

 There are some additional data problems: